-The only other issue I had was reflection, the tent I purchased had a front flap that you could pull down so that the camera was just poking in but you will be surprised how much the silver can pick up!
-To reduce the reflection on pure silver items use the tents front flap and really ensure the light distribution is equal, you might have to work on some of the images a little later in Photoshop!
+The only other issue I had was reflection.
+The tent I purchased had a front flap that you could pull down so that the camera was just poking in but you will be surprised how much the silver can pick up!
+To reduce the reflection on pure silver items, use the tent’s front flap and really ensure the light distribution is equal.
+You might have to work on some of the images a little later in Photoshop.

 After an entire day of taking photographs I took hundreds of images up to my PC to review.
-The first thing that struck me was that the background was far from pure white it was actually grey.
-This is a combination of factors but lighting is key reason.
-The way to really make the backgrounds white is to jump into Photoshop, select image > adjustments > levels and move the slider on the right across to the left, the image will fade but the background will whiten, if you get the balance just right you can take to the image with an eraser tool and trim the remaining grey out leaving you with a white background.
-There are no shortcuts here it takes a lot of tweaking to get it just right, make sure you use the eraser with the soft edges rather than the solid ones it’s easier to get in closer to remove the grey.
+The first thing that struck me was that the background was far from pure white; it was actually grey.
+This is a combination of factors, but lighting is key reason.
+The way to really make the backgrounds white is to jump into Photoshop.
+Select Image > Adjustments > Levels and move the slider on the right across to the left.
+The image will fade, but the background will whiten.
+If you get the balance just right you can take to the image with an eraser tool and trim the remaining grey out leaving you with a white background.
+There are no shortcuts here.
+It takes a lot of tweaking to get it just right.
+Make sure you use the eraser with the soft edges rather than the solid ones; it’s easier to get in closer to remove the grey.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: